CIBOLib/CIBOLib.github.io/InterneTools/equality_terminator/readme_equality_terminator.md

 # Usage: todo

+# Usage through equaltity_terminator_executer:

+python3 equality_terminator_executer --dir_path inputdir --output_dir outputdir

+one can use the optional parameter --max_parallel 'number' to use 'number'-many subprocesses instead of only one.

 # Validity:

 The following grep queries in the collection folder must not return anything in the future, so that the conversion of E-constraints into G- and L-contraints by the provided Python script is valid: